How often do you get bored with your clothes?

 Glue Patches

 Fabric glue is an excellent choice for patching because it doesn't leave any residue behind.
 Most fabric glues are water-based, but you can also buy alcohol-based ones.
-Some fabrics may need to be pretreated before using fabric glue, while others do not.
+Some fabrics may need to be pretreated before fabric glue, while others do not.
 Fabric fusion is a new method of sewing that uses heat-activated adhesive instead of thread.
 It works by heating the fabric until it melts together, then cooling down again.

 How to Sew on a Patch?